laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 1.  forcefully terminate the process only when it's still running after a timeout, to avoid hanging because of a stuck test wrapper process.

-### Interruption request

-The communication channel between Bazel and the test wrapper process will be the test wrapper's `stdin`.
+For local test execution, the communication channel between Bazel and the test wrapper process will be the test wrapper's `stdin`.

 Using `stdin` is simple and convenient: the only supported control message is the request for interruption.
 For now a single byte will suffice as this